-State law requires that this Compatibility Plan be based on a long-range airport master plan or ALP, as determined by the Division of Aeronautics, which reflects the anticipated growth of the Airport during at least the next 20 years.
-The Division of Aeronautics approved the ALUC's utilization of the ALP and related activity forecasts for the preparation of this Compatibility Plan in its letter to the ALUC dated June 19, 2008.
-Copies of both the ALUC letter requesting the approval of its assumptions and the Divisions of Aeronautics response letter are provided in Appendix I.
+State law requires that a compatibility plan be based on a long-range airport master plan or ALP, as determined by the Division of Aeronautics, that reflects the anticipated growth of the Airport during at least the next 20 years.
+The Division of Aeronautics approved the ALUC's utilization of the ALP and airport-related forecasts and background data for the preparation of this Compatibility Plan in its letter to the ALUC dated June 19, 2008.
+Copies of both the ALUC letter requesting approval of the ALP and other supporting documentation, and the Divisions of Aeronautics response letter are provided in Appendix I.